Regular procedure

 Interpretation

-Interpreters are provided by the BFA and cover most of the languages, but interviews may also be conducted in a language the asylum seeker is deemed to understand sufficiently.
-The provision of interpreters has been reported as not satisfactory with regard to certain languages, even in cases where a significant number of asylum seekers may be concerned (e.g. Chechen refugees are often interviewed in Russian).
-Asylum seekers from African countries are often interviewed in English or French, languages that they are “supposed” to understand.
+Interpreters are provided by the BFA and cover most of the languages, but interviews may also be conducted in a language the asylum seeker is deemed to understand sufficiently.[31]
+The provision of interpreters has been reported as not satisfactory with regard to certain languages, even in cases where a significant number of asylum seekers may be concerned (e.g. Chechen refugees are often interviewed in Russian).[32]
 Asylum seekers are asked at the beginning of the interview if they understand the interpreter.
 There are no standards for the qualification of interpreters in asylum procedures.
 Interpretation is often not done by accredited interpreters; usually persons with the requested language knowledge are contracted on a case-by-case basis.
-UNHCR has published a training manual for interpreters in asylum procedures.[28]
+UNHCR has published a training manual for interpreters in asylum procedures.[33]

 Videoconferencing, recording and transcript

 There are concerns about the practice of conducting interviews through video conferencing as there is no standard procedure to handle these new tools and they raise issues of confidentiality and procedural rights.
-Lawyers have reported that there has been an increase of videoconferencing by the BFA and BVwGH during 2020.
+Lawyers reported an increase in videoconferencing by the BFA and BVwGH during 2020.
 In most cases, it is up to the applicant and the legal representative to arrange the necessary technical equipment.
 Issues reported in certain cases include: a judge turning off the video during a court session; the impossibility to see the translator on video; the fact that in certain cases the judges did not allow the legal representative to sit in the room as the applicant; or the fact that in certain cases a protocol was sent without encryption.
-For 2022, the Ministry of Interior reported that there are no statistics as to in how many interviews videconferencing tools were applied but stated that more technical hardware tools for videoconferencing had been purchased.[31]
+The Ministry of Interior reported if there are statistics as to in how many interviews videoconferencing tools were applied in 2022 and 2023.[36]

 It should be noted that, as part of its BRIDGE project, UNHCR Austria has produced a checklist “Self-check for interviews and negotiations using technical equipment for word and image transmission in the asylum procedure” for videoconferences in asylum procedures.[37]